 Damascus Gate in its current form, the gate was built in 1537 CE under the rule of Suleiman the Magnificent.
 Beneath the current gate; the remains of an earlier gate can be seen; dating back to the time of the Roman Emperor Hadrian; who visited the region in 130–131 CE.
 In the square behind this gate stood a Roman victory column topped by a statue of Emperor Hadrian, as depicted on the 6th-century Madaba Map.

-Until the latest excavations (1979-1984); some researchers believed that Hadrian’s gate was preceded by one erected by Agrippa I (r.
+Until the latest excavations (1979-1984); some researchers believed Hadrian’s gate was preceded by one erected by Agrippa I (r.
 41–44 CE) as part of the so-called Third Wall.
-However, recent research seems to prove that the gate does not predate the Roman reconstruction of the city as Aelia Capitolina; during the first half of the second century.
+However, recent research proves that the gate does not predate the Roman reconstruction of the city as Aelia Capitolina; during the first half of the second century.

-Hadrian’s Roman gate was built as a free-standing triumphal gate, and only sometime towards the end of the 3rd or the very beginning of the 4th century were there protective walls built around Jerusalem; connecting to the existing gate.
+Hadrian’s Roman gate was built as a free-standing triumphal gate.
+Only sometime towards the end of the 3rd or the very beginning of the 4th century were protective walls built around Jerusalem; connecting to the existing gate.